TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-german-en.md

 !!! tip "Download German Audio ^^only^^"

     Set the Score of `{{ radarr['cf']['original-language']['name'] }}` to `-10000`
+    Note: Most German releases come as Dual Language so you might still see an English audio track beside the German one.

 !!! warning "Releases where German is the original language"

-    Due to technical limitations releases where German is the original language of the movie will be identified as `German.DL` even though they might not contain another language.
+    Due to technical limitations releases where German is the original language of the movie will be identified as `German DL` even though they might not contain another language.
     The only (cosmetical) impact of this is that the scores of those releases will be higher by `1000` than they are supposed to be.

 ------